 You are a retailer and have ideas but not an app?
 Do you have an app but no iBeacon infrastructure?
 Contact MOKOSmart and we will show you how you can profitably use the beacon technology.

-Google has released two interfaces as part of its beacon initiative: the Nearby API and Proximity Beacon API.
+Google has released two interfaces as part of its beacon initiative: the Nearby API and the Proximity Beacon API.
 Nearby is intended to help locate, connect and exchange various devices in the area.
-Google relies on a combination of Bluetooth, WiFi and audio signals that are inaudible to the human ear.
+Google relies on a combination of Bluetooth, WiFi, and audio signals that are inaudible to the human ear.
 The Proximity Beacon API can be used to control and manage the data exchanged between the device and the beacons.
 These are stored in the cloud.
 With the Places API, location-based actions can be controlled.
-Google is not only targeting the connection of smartphones but is also looking towards the smart home.
+Google is not only targeting the connection of smartphones but is also looking toward the smart home.
 Google works with various beacon manufacturers, including MOKOSmart, Estimote, Kontakt.io and Radius Networks.
 MOKOSmart sees Eddystone as “an important step for all providers of proximity applications and beacon solutions” and expects Google’s beacon initiative to boost the beacon market and thus also location-based services and apps.

 How do Beacon devices work?